Apocalyptos/TraderX/README.md

-Files made for the DayZ mod (TraderX) created by Dmitri.
+Custom files made for the DayZ mod (TraderX) created by Dmitri.

 Original mod on GitHub: https://github.com/TheDmitri/TraderX